 Every internet-connected device has a unique IP address allowing the data to be sent to and from it.
 Data packets are routed using a combination of the source and destination IP addresses.

-What also should be mentioned there is that there are two versions of IP addresses: IPv4 and IPv6.
+It should also be mentioned that there are two versions of IP addresses: IPv4 and IPv6.
 IPv4 is the older of the two and uses a 32-bit address format, allowing for a maximum of 4.3 billion unique addresses.
 IPv6, on the other hand, uses a 128-bit address format, allowing for a vastly larger number of unique addresses.
-This is a future-proofing measure allowing more combinations to be used.
+This is a future-proofing measure, allowing more combinations to be used.

 What is a shared IP?